brainlife/app-prostriata-lgn-roi-generation/README.md

 ## Output

-The main outputs of this App is a rois file containing both the LGN and Prostriata
+The main outputs of this App is a file containing LGN and Prostriata rois

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.